Bucknalla/balena-pycom-ota/README.md

 User Settings
 -----

-In order to specify settings such as `WIFI_SSID` and `WIFI_PASS`, you will need to navigate to the `device service variable` settings tab.
-Here create variables for the following options:
+In order to specify settings such as `WIFI_SSID` and `WIFI_PASS`, you will need to navigate to the `device service variable` settings tab within the Resin dashboard interface.
+Create variables with following options:

 ```
 WIFI_SSID = "your-wifi-ssid"